Four tackles on his first series? Shaquem Griffin vows to start even faster next time

 - Impressions from Day 8 of Huskies' fall camp: Ty Jones, Aaron Fuller highlight breakthrough day for the offense

-As did Carroll, Griffin agreed that his reads of what the offense might have coming his way — and hence, his ability to make significant plays — improved as the game wore on.
+Griffin agreed that his reads of what the offense might have coming his way — and hence, his ability to make significant plays — improved as the game wore on.

 Asked his favorite play of a game in which he was officially credited with a game-high nine tackles, he cited a tackle-for-loss of former Seahawk Christine Michael in the third quarter.